VBernasconi/digital_musicology/milestone2.md

 <img src="images/music_genre_tot.png" alt="drawing" width="180"/>

 As described above, due to the important amount of different genres, we will try to group them into more global categories when possible.
-It is also important to understand these main genres, such as 'adult standards' that is a not a genre but a category grouping musics that might be more attractive to an older audience (50 years old and above).
-Thus, one can consider that the genres of music the category contains might greatly evolve in time.
-Decision will have to be made whether or not such categories will be taken into account when working on music genres.
+It is also important to understand these main genres, such as '**adult standards**' that does not seem to be a genre but rather a category grouping musics that might be more attractive to an older audience (50 years old and above).
+It thus might be possible that the musical genres the category contains have evolve over time.
+Same applies with the '**christmas**' category, which might group songs with various musical genres.
+Hence, decisions will have to be made regarding these categories and whether or not such they will be taken into account when working on music genres.

 ### Methods